ricardogodi/service-queue-ADT-project/README.md

 ### Project Overview

 This project presents an advanced implementation of a Service Queue Abstract Data Type (ADT), designed to efficiently manage a queue of "buzzers" as used in a restaurant setting without reservations.
-The core of the implementation lies in a hybrid data structure that synergistically combines linked lists, dynamically resizable arrays, and node indexing to achieve optimal performance.
+The core of the implementation lies in a hybrid data structure that effectively combines linked lists, dynamically resizable arrays, and node indexing to achieve optimal performance.

 ### Features